GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Experiment

 \subsubsection{Main Experiment}

-Each ingroup session followed four steps, preceded by individual pre-experiment questionnaires and drafting of preliminary action plans (10 min).
-One member per group was designated as the \textit{facilitator}, responsible for managing discussion flow and, in the experimental condition, composing and submitting messages to GroupEnvoy.
+Each ingroup session followed four steps, preceded by individual pre-experiment questionnaires and the drafting of preliminary action plans (10 min).
+One member per group was designated as the facilitator, responsible for managing the discussion flow and, in the experimental condition, submitting messages to GroupEnvoy on behalf of the group's collective deliberation.

 \begin{enumerate} \item Ingroup-Only Discussion (30 min).
-The group engaged in open-ended brainstorming and developed a shared preliminary action plan without access to outgroup information.

-\item Intergroup Contact (35 min).
-After a brief orientation to the condition-specific interface (5 min), participants engaged with outgroup perspectives for 30 minutes.
+The group engaged in open-ended brainstorming and developed a shared preliminary action plan without access to outgroup information. \item Intergroup Contact (30 min).
+After a brief introduction of the condition-specific interface, participants engaged with outgroup perspectives for 30 minutes.
 In the experimental condition, the facilitator logged into the GroupEnvoy web application.
-Participants began with self-introductions and brief small talk directed to GroupEnvoy, then the facilitator shared the group's step~1 plan.
-GroupEnvoy responded by presenting the outgroup's collective action plan, and participants then engaged in iterative dialogue: deliberating among themselves, having the facilitator compose a message, and discussing GroupEnvoy's response before preparing the next message.
+Participants began with self-introductions and brief small talk directed to GroupEnvoy, then the facilitator shared their preliminary action plan.
+After GroupEnvoy introduced the outgroup action plan, participants engaged in iterative dialogue: deliberating among themselves in light of GroupEnvoy's responses, then having the facilitator compose and send a message to GroupEnvoy.
 All responses were displayed in real time on participants' screens.
-In the control condition, participants received a structured document containing the same outgroup data (persona information, action plan, and discussion logs) and spent the session reading and discussing its contents.
+In the control condition, participants received a structured document containing the same outgroup data and spent the session reading and discussing its contents. \item Final Discussion (10 min).
+Participants revised and finalized their action plan in an intragroup discussion. \item Post-Experiment.
+To evaluate perceived psychological change and condition-specific experiences, participants completed a post-experiment questionnaire, followed by a semi-structured group interview. \end{enumerate}